holepunchto/bare-dev/README.md

 perform a build

 Options:
   -b, --build          the path to the build tree
+  -t, --target <name>  the target to build
-  -h, --help   display help for command
+  -v, --verbose        spill the beans (default: false) -h, --help           display help for command
 ```

 ## License